mhio/node-largs/README.md

 # [largs](https://github.com/mhio/node-largs)

-## Light weight command line args parser
+## Light weight args, command line parser

-Simple command line argument configuration and parsing with minimal dependencies.
+Simple cli arguments configuration and parsing with minimal dependencies.

 The API has a similar feel to [Yargs](http://yargs.js.org/) but largs has a limited feature set.